semgrep/semgrep-docs/docs/contributing/semgrep-core-contributing.md

 #### Interpreting the result object

-For full timing information, run Semgrep with `--time` and `--json`.
-In addition, you will want to `time` the entire command to get the true wall time.
+For full timing information, run Semgrep with `--time` and `--json` flags.
+In addition, you can add `time` at the beginning of the command to get the true wall time.
 The `--json` argument produces a large amount of output, so redirecting the output to a file with `-o` is recommended.

-The full command would look sometthing like:
+See the following example for the full command:

 <pre class="language-bash"><code>time semgrep --config=auto --time --json -o result.json <span className="placeholder">PATH/TO/SRC</span></code></pre>